Slow Cooker Corned Beef and Cabbage

 - Let the meat rest a few minutes before slicing; you can slice off the fat cap if you prefer

-It’s actually a brisket–the point cut of meat from the front lower portion of a cow.
+It’s a brisket–the point cut of meat from the front lower portion of a cow.
 It is a tough cut of meat, so you’ll want to cook it low and slow.
 The slow cooker is one of the best cooking methods for braising the meat, resulting in a delicious and tender cut of meat.
-The term “corned” refers to the corning, or brining process where the meat is cured and brined in salt.
+The term “corned” refers to the corning, or brining process where the meat is cured and brined in curing salt.

 Pink curing salt is responsible for the pink color of the pre-packaged corned beef.
 Pink curing salt is not the same as Himalayan salt.
 The brisket is pink due to the process of curing and brining in a mixture of pink curing salt and sodium nitrite.